empa-scientific-it/python-tutorial/README.md

 > **Warning**
 >
-> If you are on Windows and using Command Prompt or the PowerShell, please make sure to adjust the path in the command above accordingly.
+> If you are on Windows and using Command Prompt or the PowerShell, please make sure to adjust the paths in the commands above accordingly.

 Then activate the environment with
 ```console